Kylea Tink: Political career

 The main focus of Tink's campaign was climate policy and equality in society.
-On 30 August 2022 it was publicly revealed by the media that she is a shareholder of two energy companies.
-Viva Energy Group, which refines oil for Shell in Australia and owns Geelong Oil Refinery, and Beach Energy, an oil and gas exploration and production firm.
-This was brought to light after Tink published her declaration of interests, a requirement of all MP's.
+On 30 August 2022, it was publicly revealed by the media that she was a shareholder of two energy companies.
+Viva Energy Group, which among other things refines oil for Shell in Australia and owns Geelong Oil Refinery, and Beach Energy, an oil and gas exploration and production firm.
+This was brought to light after Tink published her declaration of interests, a requirement of all MPs.
+Opposition leader Peter Dutton criticised Tink's ownership of shares in energy companies, given her advocacy on climate change.